William A. Brown (bishop): Episcopacy

 Brown was elected Bishop of Southern Virginia 1938 and was consecrated on May 3, 1938, by Presiding Bishop Henry St. George Tucker at St John's Church, Portsmouth, Virginia.
 He retired in May 1950 and died on July 12, 1965.

 Family

-Brown married twice, first to Mary Ramsey in 1902 and, after her death, he then married Winifred Washington Watts in 1938.
-He had two children from his first marriage, including Mary Brown Channel, the first woman licensed to practice architecture in Virginia.
+Brown married twice.
+His first wife, Mary Ramsey, whom he married in 1902, bore two children, including Mary Brown Channel, the first woman licensed to practice architecture in Virginia..
+After her death, the widower Brown remarried, to Winifred Washington Watts in 1938.